unification-com/weatherchain-demo/README.md

 `init_weatherchain_environment`: Initialises the Weatherchain's environment.
 Only run during the `make init` target.

-## Init notes
+## Init: further notes

-`make init` will initialise a unique environment for the Weatherchain demo.
+`make init` will initialise a unique environment for the Weatherchain demo each time it is run.
 It will generate the necessary genesis block, chain ID, and wallets required to run the demo.
+It generates new wallets, chain ID and re-deploys a new Workchain Root to prevent any potential clashes with an existing demo system.

 Initialisation calls the Mainchain Faucet to fund the Workchain's addresses with UND so that the workchain can deposit hashes to its Workchain Root smart contract.